-Thick Chocolate Chip Cookies, full of chocolate chips these Easy Chocolate Chip Cookies will become your all time favourite.
-Thanks Mom!
+Thick Chocolate Chip Cookies, full of chocolate chips these Easy to make Chocolate Chip Cookies will become your all time favourite.
+Everyone will love them, Thanks Mom!

 Nothing beats the taste of homemade, in my opinion there are two cookies that must be homemade.
 Thick Chocolate Chip Cookies and Thick Peanut Butter Cookies, I love these cookies.

 I love them thick and full of chocolate chips, something to sink your teeth into.
 I know there are a lot of people out there that love thin and chewy but not me!
 These are the kind of cookies that after you have made them, you will of course share.

 But a few, just a few, you hide away to eat in secret.
 Haha done it!